Click on Apply below to start your application.

-The Innovation in Buildings (IBUILD) Graduate Research Fellowship, managed by Oak Ridge National Laboratory, will strengthen the pool of well-trained, diverse MS and PhD scholars who are equipped for research-intensive building technologies careers across all sectors.
+The Innovation in Buildings (IBUILD) Graduate Research Fellowship, managed by Oak Ridge National Laboratory, will strengthen the pool of well-trained, diverse PhD scholars who are equipped for research-intensive building technologies careers across all sectors.
 IBUILD Fellows will receive research and educational support to conduct innovative research at their home institution in an area with demonstrated relevance to building energy efficiency.
-In addition to funding high quality research, the fellowship will provide professional development, mentoring, networking, and internship opportunities.
+In addition to funding high quality research, the fellowship will provide professional development, mentoring, and networking opportunities.

 US Department of Energy Building Technologies Office (BTO) provides resources and strategies to significantly reduce building energy use and intensity.
 BTO’s funded research has contributed to significant improvement in building energy efficiency including new technologies in solid-state lighting, energy-saving windows, heat pump water heaters, and high-efficiency furnaces and air conditioners.

 What will I be doing?
 You will get to advance your Graduate Research by receiving research and educational support to conduct innovative research at your home institution in an area with demonstrated relevance to building energy efficiency.
 To ensure an impactful fellowship, you will also gain professional development, mentoring, networking, and internship opportunities.